Gantzel Road High Pressure Gas Line

 Construction Dates: 10/25 to 5/26

-This project will expand natural gas infrastructure to support future industrial growth in the Queen Creek area, including the new LG Energy Solution battery manufacturing facility and other planned private developments.
+This project expanded natural gas infrastructure to support future industrial growth in the Queen Creek area, including the new LG Energy Solution battery manufacturing facility and other planned private developments.

-Work includes installing 22,000 LF of a new 12" high-pressure steel gas line along two major roadways:
+Work included installing 22,000 LF of a new 12” high-pressure steel gas line along two major roadways:

-The pipeline will be constructed within the rights of way maintained by both the Town of Queen Creek and Pinal County, requiring close coordination and permitting.
-We are working collaboratively with both agencies to prioritize safety and minimize traffic disruption.
+The pipeline was constructed within the rights-of-way maintained by both the Town of Queen Creek and Pinal County, which required close coordination and permitting.
+We worked collaboratively with both agencies to prioritize safety and minimize traffic disruption.

 This is a high-traffic corridor serving local businesses, churches, schools, residents, and future developments.
-We are actively coordinating with these stakeholders to maintain access throughout construction.
+We actively coordinated with these stakeholders to maintain access throughout construction.

-The pipeline also crosses an active Queen Creek Irrigation and Drainage District (QCIDD) ditch that supports farming in the area.
-To ensure uninterrupted access and irrigation service during construction, we are coordinating closely with QCIDD, New Magma Irrigation and Drainage District, and the U.S. Bureau of Reclamation.
-To minimize impacts at irrigation crossings and reduce disruption within the roadway, we will use directional drilling in several key areas:
+The pipeline also crossed an active Queen Creek Irrigation and Drainage District (QCIDD) ditch that supports farming in the area.
+To ensure uninterrupted access and irrigation service during construction, we coordinated closely with QCIDD, New Magma Irrigation and Drainage District, and the U.S. Bureau of Reclamation.
+To minimize impacts at irrigation crossings and reduce disruption within the roadway, we used directional drilling in several key areas:

-In total, the project includes more than 15,800 LF of directionally drilled 12" gas line, and this work will be performed at night to further reduce impacts to traffic.
+In total, the project included more than 15,800 LF of directionally drilled 12” gas line, and this work was performed at night to further reduce impacts to traffic.

-Additional project components include 12 valves (8" to 12"), three spherical tees, and four 8" to 12" tees.
-The project will tie into existing gas lines, including one connection that will be hot-tapped to prevent disruption to existing service.
+Additional project components included 12 valves (8” to 12”), three spherical tees, and four 8” to 12” tees.
+The project ties into existing gas lines, including one connection that was hot-tapped to prevent disruption to existing service.